 - Find a song that’s fitting for your video.

 - Select the section of the song you wish to use and rewind about 10 seconds give you time to access Snapchat.

-- Hit “play” in Spotify and quickly go back to Snapchat.
+- Hit “play” on Spotify and quickly go back to Snapchat.

-- Hit “record” in Snapchat just before the desired section of song begins to play.
+- Hit “record” on Snapchat just before the desired section of the song begins to play.

-- Record in 10 second-sections of the song at a time and repeat the process in order to continue the song and incorporate it into a longer video.
+- Record 10-second sections of the song at a time and repeat the process to continue the song and incorporate it into a longer video.

 6. DON’T: Cut Your Message Short

-Many people assume that Snapchat allows only a finite amount of text, which causes many snaps to be cut short.
+Many assume that Snapchat allows only a finite amount of text, which causes many snaps to be cut short.
 There are loopholes to getting around this.
-Enter text into an app, like Notes on an iPad or iPhone.
-You can then copy-and-paste the text into the Snapchat text box and relay full, important messages to your viewers.
+Enter text into an app, like Notes, on an iPad or iPhone.
+You can then copy and paste the text into the Snapchat text box and relay full, important messages to your viewers.

-Back in 2014, Snapchat grew by 57% with the number of monthly users climbing into the hundreds of millions.
-As the nation’s fastest growing social network, it is important for the wellbeing of your dental practice that you capitalize on the benefits of Snapchat by using it in the right way.
-By following these six simple do’s and don’ts you can find true Snapchat success.
+In 2014, Snapchat grew by 57%, with the monthly users climbing into the hundreds of millions.
+As the nation’s fastest-growing social network, it is essential for the well-being of your dental practice to capitalize on the benefits of Snapchat by using it correctly.
+You can find true Snapchat success by following these six simple do’s and don’ts.